 Welcoming Seniors’ Spaces

-Welcoming Seniors’ Spaces was built and funded on the premise that seniors’ programs, services and gathering spaces already exits.
+Welcoming Seniors’ Spaces was built and funded on the premise that seniors’ programs, services and gathering spaces already exist.
 However, previous research revealed that seniors 75+ are often excluded from participation on the basis of barriers such as income, language or culture, physical or mental health challenges.
-Based on the success of the existing Outreach Ambassador Program at Burnaby Neighbourhood House, we believe that reduction of isolation in this target group is possible by implementing four approaches.
+Based on the success of the existing Outreach Ambassador Program at Burnaby Neighbourhood House, we developed a program that reduced isolation in this target group by implementing four approaches.

-- Collaborate with our partners, share resources and best practices
+- Collaborating with partners, sharing resources and best practices.

-- Train seniors as outreach volunteers to help us reach isolated seniors
+- Training seniors as outreach volunteers to help reach isolated seniors in local neighbourhoods

-- Collaborate with our seniors (volunteers and clients) to help us shape the seniors’ programs which help us to gather quantitative and qualitative data.
+- Collaborating with our seniors (volunteers and clients) to help shape the seniors’ programs which help us to gather quantitative and qualitative data.

-For more information about Welcoming Seniors’ Spaces, please contact Angela at email@example.com or 604-431-0400.
+For more information about Welcoming Seniors’ Spaces, please contact Kimberly at firstname.lastname@example.org or 604-431-0400.